gushphp/gush/README.md

 ### What is this?

-Gush is an app console whose intention is to automate common maintainer and contributor tasks.
+Gush is a php console utility whose intention is to automate common maintainer and contributor tasks.

 - creates a Pull Request with a formatted table description of the changes
 - creates github release notes